Faadumo-Abdalle/Faadumo-Abdalle/README.md

 - 👋 Hi, I’m @Faadumo-Abdalle
 - 👀 I’m interested in anything related to Data Analysis/Data Engineering
 - 🌱 I’m currently finishing a NCFE Certificate in Data course
-- 🌱 I’m currently studying for the Oracle Database SQL Certified Associate
+- 🌱 I’m actively looking for a data analytics role and I'm eager to grow my skills

 <!---